 Christchurch Photo Hunt

-Each year Christchurch City Libraries hosts Photo Hunt to engage the Christchurch community in heritage and gather photographs from across the community, along with the unique stories of their creators.
-This year marks the 12th Photo Hunt and is running from Friday 18 September to Sunday 8 November.
+Each year Christchurch City Libraries runs the Photo Hunt to gather photographs from across the community, along with the unique stories of their creators.

 Family snaps slide into Canterbury history